Amazon imagines a world where you pay with your hand. Privacy experts aren’t so sure.

 Nanavati has 26 years of experience in biometrics and has seen many start-ups come and go with similar pitches.
 He thinks the biggest hurdles for this kind of biometric system could end up being practical.

-Using Amazon One requires installing new devices at every point of entry or sale, something the United States has been notoriously slow to do with previous payment systems like chip-readers and NFC readers for contactless payments.
+Using Amazon One requires installing new devices at every point of entry or sale, something the United States has been notoriously slow to do with previous payment systems such as chip-readers and NFC readers for contactless payments.
 It would also make something that is currently the customer’s issue — making sure their phone registers their face or fingerprint — into a store’s customer service issue.
 Every time a palm won’t scan, that’s time when the cashier-less Amazon Go store needs to deploy a human employee.

-And a more secure wallet and phone-free option already exists in wearables like the Apple Watch, notes Nanavati.
+And a more secure wallet and phone-free option already exists in wearables such as the Apple Watch, Nanavati said.
 It uses biometrics on the iPhone to make sure the person wearing it is who they say they are, and make purchases.

 Whatever the future of money is, it will still have to compete with the accessibility and anonymity of the lowest-tech option: cash.

-“If we have a form of digital cash that is not just as private as cash is, that is just a huge blow to basic human rights,” said Greer.
+“If we have a form of digital cash that is not just as private as cash is, that is just a huge blow to basic human rights,” Greer said.
 “People should have a right to pay for things that they need without subjecting themselves to surveillance.”